dtfinch/hero-starter/README.md

 1. [Install Git](https://help.github.com/articles/set-up-git/).
 2. [Learn to fork](https://help.github.com/articles/fork-a-repo/).
-3. Fork this repo so you have your own hero-starter.
+3. Fork the main repo so you have your own hero-starter.
 4. Enroll your hero by signing in to the [JavaScript Fight Club](http://jsfight.club/) game.

 ## Changing the Hero